 Monemvasia is located on a small island connected by a short bridge to the mainland and is truly something out of a medieval fairytale.
 Time freezes when you wander through the small streets of this fortress town carved into the natural gray rock of the area.

-Monemvasia has stunning boutique hotels and accommodations as well as local artisan shops, wine bars, and some of the best food in the southern Peloponnese.
+Monemvasia has stunning boutique hotels and accommodations as well as local artisan shops, wine bars, and some of the best food in the southern Peloponnese and many traditional tavernas.
 Whether you walk around Monemvasia at twilight or day, it’s a town that will undoubtedly capture your heart and beg you for more time.

 Where to Stay in Monemvasia